Karen Barr, Penn State Beaver senior instructor in business, didn’t always know what she wanted to do as a career.

 “My personality was made for being on the stage,” she said.

-Her favorite class is the corporate finance class she teaches in the spring semester on campus and every semester through the Penn State World Campus.
-She also enjoys teaching business law.
+Her favorite class is the corporate finance class she teaches during the spring semester and every semester through Penn State’s World Campus.
+She also enjoyed teaching business law.

 “There is something about the law class,” Barr said.
 “You can have an opinion.”

 Her student reviews are always filled with compliments about her teaching style.
 “According to the students, I rock, I’m awesome, I should run for president,” she said with a wide smile.

 Her students aren't the only ones who think so. in 2012 Barr won Penn State’s George W. Atherton Award for Excellence in Teaching.
 She was one of only six faculty members across the university to win the award that year.
 She’s also won several campus awards for excellence in teaching and advising.